Designing a self-contained kit for on-the-go demonstrations of the first wireless MIS surgical device

 - AirTag integration for device tracking

-- Magnetic attachment system for easy access to internal components
+- Magnetically-attached panel system for easy access to internal components

 Impact

 Successfully manufactured 10 demonstration kits that were distributed across the country to Lazurite's sales team and distributors.
-These kits enabled the company to showcase their revolutionary wireless surgical technology to potential customers without requiring access to operating room facilities, significantly expanding their ability to demonstrate the product's capabilities.
+These kits enable the company to showcase their revolutionary wireless surgical technology to potential customers anywhere and anytime, bypassing the need to be in an operating room or otherwise have access to expensive surigcal tower equipment.